 - Adobe Lightroom standard

-Comparing the images, I prefer the way the subject looks using DxO PureRAW DeepPrime XD, with slightly more feather detail.
+Comparing the images, I prefer the way the subject looks using DxO PureRAW DeepPrime XD2, with slightly more feather detail and improved background noise reduction compared to regular DeepPRIME.
 However, Lightroom’s AI DeNoise tool puts in a strong performance.
-I’d also add the noise reduction in the background area in Topaz DeNoise AI is a little cleaner to my eye compared to DxO.

 Noise Reduction Test Image 2